m-podolski/dmaia/2-Basic-Structures/2-1-Sets.md

     - This is the set of ordered triples (a,b,c) as definded above which maps every airline to every combination of cities.
 It could be used for assigning alternative flights with different airlines.

 30. Suppose that A × B = ∅, where A and B are sets.
 What can you conclude?
-    - ❌Both sets ❎at least one of the sets must equal the empty set.
+    - ❌Both sets ✅at least one of the sets must equal the empty set.

 31. Let A be a set.
 Show that ∅ × A = A × ∅ = ∅.
     - For A × B to contain at least one element (a,b) both sets must have at least one element.
 This is not the case here (see above).